ryansheehy0/CAD_Canvas/README.md

 Combine the precision drawing of 2d cad programs like Fusion 360's sketching, with note taking and coloring capabilities like Notability.

+An SVG editor in the style of 2d CAD.

 ## Final Product
 - Timeline of events that can be undone.
 - Tabs for different pages